-Only four of these are actual holidays that come from the Celtic Cultures these are the fire festivals.
+Only four of these are actual holidays from the Celtic Cultures; these are the fire festivals.

 Samhuinn/Imbolc/Beltinne/Lughnasadh mark the midpoints between the two Solstice and the 2 Equinox days.
-We have 2 days within the wheel of the year that are balanced with light and darkness that is Alban Elfed Fall Equinox and Alban Eiler Spring Equinox this is the balance time of the year.
+We have 2 days within the wheel of the year balanced with light and darkness, Alban Elfed Fall Equinox and Alban Eiler Spring Equinox; this is the balance time of the year.

 The other days are the light and dark half of the year and reflect the seasons.
 These are Times of Growth, Harvest, Decay/Compost, And Rebirth.

-You might want to create your own meaning to these days as well to bring it closer to you.
+You might want to create your own meaning for these days to bring it closer to you.
 There are so many ways one could go on and on.

 Alban Arthur / Winter Solstice – This is the second of our dark half of the year.
-This is a time of darkness and decay.
-This a time of relaxation and reflection.
-We put light around to bring in light into the darkness.
-Time of burning the winter log and of giving gifts.
+This is a time of darkness and decay—this a time of relaxation and reflection.
+We put light around to bring light into the darkness—a time of burning the winter log and giving gifts.

 Alban Eiler/Eilir / Spring Equinox – This is the first of our balanced days.
 The night and day are equal at this time.
 We are heading to the light half of the year as the day becomes longer.
 Time to plant our ideas and let them grow along with our seeds for the season.
 This is the transformation for all things as the earth and her creatures shake the cold off and let the warmth come.
-This time has another name Ostara its origins come from Germanic origins and was associated with the goddess Eostre which is where the word Easter comes from.
+This time has another name Ostara; its origins come from Germanic origins and are associated with the goddess Eostre, where the word Easter comes from.

 Alban Elfed / Fall Equinox – This is the second balanced day of the year.
 Also, when the dark half of the year starts to take over.
 The second of the 3 harvest festivals.
 (Lughnassadh, Autumn Equinox, and Samhain) harvest is here, and we can see the world around us start to change.
 So we prepare for winter to go and start to wrap all our tasks up.
 So look at the goals you set and did you accomplish them.

 A songwriter can bring awareness to the listeners connecting them to things unnoticed.
 The same is with ritual as it has no powers on its own.
 The powers come from the effects it has on those that take part in it.
-Ritual helps the individual focus, consciousness, intuition, and intentions, as well as many more things.
+Ritual helps the individual focus, consciousness, intuition, intentions, and many more things.
 It helps to remind us of the bigger picture of the universe and that we are just a small part of it all.
-We use ritual to get closer to the gods and the natural world, to give thanks, & bring more awareness of the Sacred.
+We use ritual to get closer to the gods and the natural world, give thanks, & bring more awareness of the Sacred.

 The act of ritual is symbolic.

-Most Druid rituals are done in circles, this is to symbolize the unity of each one of us as one people.
-We honor the four directions, as well as the earth, the sky, the sun and the moon, the ancestors, the gods, and goddesses.
+Most Druid rituals are done in circles; this symbolizes the unity of each one of us as one people.
+We honor the four directions and the earth, the sky, the sun, and the moon, the ancestors, the gods, and goddesses.
 And consists of blessing members within the circle with fire and water.
-At times there are a man and woman facing one another at the entrance of the circle symbolizing the gateway into which we are brought into the world.
+At times, a man and a woman face one another at the circle’s entrance, symbolizing the gateway into which we are brought into the world.
 Prayers and chants are offered.
-Ritual clothes are worn and it’s a big celebration with many people.
+Ritual clothes are worn, and it is a big celebration with many people.

 These are some things that are within each Druid Order and each Druid Grove, and they vary from one to the other.
-This is a big thing in a group setting, but many of us don’t have people to gather with for big rituals.
-While others will not have and outdoor space to have things set up.
+This is a big thing in a group setting, but many do not have people to gather for big rituals.
+At the same time, others will not have an outdoor space to have things set up.
 Some of us live in small areas and lack the means to have a big flashy ritual.
-But you still can have rituals.
+Nevertheless, you still can have rituals.

 This is a stripped-down version of ritual: just the basics that you can do in a small place with which you can then make it much more to incorporate into the outdoors or with a gathering of people.
 You can add to it and make it your own.

-Purification on the self and space first, one must wash one’s self, turn anything off that will disturb you.
+Purification of the self and space first must wash one’s self and turn anything off that will disturb you.
 It is important and often forgotten: Lighting!
-Turn off any cool lights and have at least 1 warm light as that helps to set the mood & quiet the mind naturally.
-A quiet mood is helpful in purifying oneself.
+Turn off any cool lights and have at least 1 warm light to set the mood & quiet the mind naturally.
+A quiet mood helps purify oneself.
 This also should include washing, grounding and centering to balance yourself before the ritual.

 Here is a basic ritual you can do.
-There are many Rituals one can do but they all have in common the basic steps this one has the most important ingredients.
+There are many Rituals one can do, but they all have the basic steps; this one has the most important ingredients.

 - Make a Sacred Space.

-- The lighting of Fire and Candles along with incense one can use a diffuser as well.
+- For the lighting of Fire and Candles along with incense, one can use a diffuser as well.